 10. If you’re a foodie by nature, Goa will not disappoint you.
 The seafood here is absolutely delicious and will have you licking your fingers.
 The perfect combination with some fish fry and prawns curry - chilled beer!

 11. Give all the partying a break and explore some of the other cultural and architectural gems Goa has to offer.

 12. Pay a visit to Dona Paula a former village and a current tourist destination.

 13. You can even take scuba diving lessons at the beach at Dona Paula.

 14. Mingle with the locals.
-In goa you’ll find a lot of shops and beach shacks that are in fact run by the local people.
+In goa, you’ll find a lot of shops and beach shacks that are in fact run by the local people.
 Have a chat with them to get a real idea of how life in Goa is like.
-You’ll find it to be very different from the regular traveller’s perspective.
+You’ll find it to be very different from the regular traveler’s perspective.

 16. Goa has many churches each as pretty as the next one.
 Visit them to get a cultural feeling.

 17. Visit Goa’s spice village or the spice plantation as it is often called.